rightjs/rightjs-docs/docs/en/tutorials/getting-started.md

     element.parent();        // the first parent
     element.parent('div');   // the first DIV parent

-RigthJS supports all the standard CSS3 selectors on all browsers.
+RigthJS supports majority of the standard CSS3 selectors on all browsers.

 [Read more](/tutorials/dom-navigation-and-manipulations)